andgordio/mockupless/docs/Courses/IntroToProgramming/Data/variables.md

 * Variables are stored in `data: { }` section of vue code
 * Variables should be separated with a coma and a new line

-## Simple data types
+## Primitive data types

-All data can be separated into two groups of simple and complex data.
+All data can be separated into two groups of primitive and complex data.
 Simple data is as simple as the name suggests, and its types are described below.
-Complex data types are basically collections of simple data types (Arrays and Objects) and are described later in the course.
+Complex data types are basically collections of simple data types and are described later in the course (Arrays and Objects to name a few).

 ### Numbers